sassoftware/converting-sas-code-to-leverage-cas/README.md

 - Requires SAS Viya 3.5+.
 - PROC SORT NODUPKEY and NOUNIKEY on CAS table examples.

+**SASenterpriseSessionMonitorScheduledJobPosgres2CAS**
+- SPRE
+- Loads the data collected by the SAS Enterprise Session Monitor into CAS
+- Schedule this job to run on a daily basis

 **Save.CAS.Table.To.SAS7BDAT.sas**
 - CAS enabled.
 - Best practice to save a CAS table as a SAS7BDAT table.